astriiddev/Gameless-Boy-Chiptune-Synth/README.md

 # Special Thanks
 Special thanks to thrash80 for their inspiring mGB and ArduinoBoy projects and to Adventure Kid for their NES waveforms.

-Also special thanks to jidagraphy for their Mozzi Polyphonic Synth code which helped me create the three note polyphony channel within the Mozzi library.
+Also special thanks to jidagraphy for their Mozzi Poly Synth code which helped me create the three note polyphony channel within the context of the Mozzi library.
 Without them, this project could not have been realized.